Rabies in Dogs: Identifying Symptoms & Ensuring Your Dog's Safety

 Keeping Your Dog Safe

-Preventing rabies starts with regular vaccinations and being vigilant about your dog’s interactions with wildlife.
-If you’re unsure about your dog’s vaccination status or have any concerns, reach out to your vet for guidance.
-They can help ensure your dog remains protected and healthy.
+If you’re unsure about your dog’s vaccination status or have concerns, don’t hesitate to reach out to your vet for guidance.
+They’re your best resource for ensuring your dog remains protected and healthy.

 FAQs